-This vegan spinach and artichoke dip tastes amazing.
-So creamy and delicious you would never know it’s dairy-free, Whole30 and paleo!
+This is the best vegan spinach and artichoke dip!
+It's so creamy and delicious you would never know it's made with no cheese and no milk and is dairy-free, Whole30 and paleo!
 Ready in less than 30 minutes this makes the perfect appetizer or snack.

 - Not only is it vegan but it's also dairy free, plant based, Whole30 and paleo.

-- It stores well in the fridge and makes really great leftovers.
+- It stores well in the fridge and makes really great leftovers so it's a great meal prep option.

 - You can also use this dip to top sandwiches or meat and fish dishes.